Eklow-AI/Gotham/README.md

 # Gotham
-The Gotham API for govcon opportunity capabilities
+The Gotham API for compatability scores